shijujohn1093/python-streamlet/readme.md

 **Prerequisite**

-Python should be install validaste by running below command on your terminal
+Python should be install, validate by running below command on your terminal

 # Creating Virtual Environment